 When Mr. Woodward died in 1879, the caretakers of his estate attempted to keep the park running, but as other city attractions opened, and the resort deteriorated in appearance and popularity, the park officially closed to the public in 1891.
-In 1893, the land was broken up into 39 separate lots and sold.
-An auction was held for Woodward's extensive collections of art and curios, 75,000 articles in all were sold.
+In February 1893, a California lion and two jaguars mysteriously died of poisoning in the gardens.
+By then, the menagerie was a run-down collection of “pulmonary monkeys and rheumatic lions.”
+Faced with the need to liquidate their assets, Woodward’s heirs put the entire collection up for auction in 1893.
+The auction itself was a final attraction for visitors who wished to remember Woodward’s Gardens of their youth.
+75,000 articles in all were sold.
 Nothing remains of the once spectacular amusement resort except for photographs, ephemera, and the written reminiscences from those who saw it firsthand.
 A plaque commemorating the 19th century attraction hangs outside of a modern restaurant, named appropriately, "Woodward's Garden", located at 1700 Mission St. (at Duboce St.)

 —Palmer, Mrs. Silas H, Vignettes of Early San Francisco Homes and Gardens: Program of the SF Garden Club, Woodward's Gardens, 1935

 —Turrill, Charles B., California Notes, E. Bosqui & Co., 1876